SAP-samples/alm-demo-session/exercises/ex1/README.md

 <br>![image](https://github.com/SAP-samples/teched2023-XP261/assets/113598836/61a6c234-bd1c-49b6-ad75-934596d87346)

-Paste the following URL: https://github.com/SAP-samples/teched2023-XP261/tree/main/exercises/mock-app
+Paste the following URL: https://github.com/SAP-samples/teched2023-XP261/tree/main/exercises/mock-app Correction required: Clone fails with this subfolder.
+I guess the right clone url is https://github.com/SAP-samples/teched2023-XP261.git.
+Also it asks for github login to clone.
+Need to specify which user/pwd the users can use.
 <br>![image](https://github.com/andrea-schu/teched2023-XP261/assets/113598836/e77ac5ec-2a6d-4e88-bf87-555a7a446978)

 You will now see the imported Node.js project in your IntelliJ project browser.